CHMOD(1P) POSIX Programmer's Manual CHMOD(1P)

 ity.
 Historical BSD versions of chmod, however, only supported X with

-op+; it has been extended in this volume of IEEE Std 1003.1-2001
+op+; it has been extended in this volume of POSIX.1-2008 because it is

-easier to explain.)
+explain.)

 The grammar was extended with the permcopy non-terminal to allow his-

-torical-practice forms of symbolic modes like o= u -g (that is, set the
+torical-practice forms of symbolic modes like o=u -g (that is, set the

 FUTURE DIRECTIONS